 Policy Forum is Asia and the Pacific’s platform for public policy debate, analysis, views, and discussion.

-Policy Forum is a Crawford School of Public Policy initiative but publishes pieces from experts around the world.
-Since launching in November 2014, we have published more than 1000 pieces from many hundreds of authors worldwide.
+Policy Forum is an ANU Crawford School of Public Policy initiative but publishes pieces from experts around the world.
+Since launching in November 2014, we have published more than 3,000 pieces by more than 2,000 authors worldwide.

 The site is connected to the Asia and the Pacific Policy Society (APPS) – a community of scholars, public policy practitioners, people working at every level of public policy design and implementation, and the policy-engaged public.
 Membership of the Society is free and it brings with it significant benefits.
 You can sign up here.